prisar/xiv-papers/README.md

 Anyone who is interested in reading computer science papers and also like to download them can use this.

-Note: If your connection is terminated, you can resume your download just running the program again.
+### mention the folder where you want to dounload

+  Make sure to check your folder location i.e., `folder_location = /Users/taylor/papers/downloads`

+### start download

+    python3 arxiv_thread.py

 ### mac
   Caffeinate can help you stop your computer from sleep

     caffeinate -s python3 arxiv_thread.py

+Note: If your connection is terminated, you can resume your download by just running the program again.
+My suggestion is to download only the topics you want to read.
+You can comment the topics that are unnecessary